What is an Invoice — The Complete Guide

 Optional Information to Add When Writing an Invoice ↩

-If you want to know how to do an invoice, then you also need to understand that there is information not essential to the transaction but can improve the customer experience.
+There is information that isn’t essential to the transaction but can improve the customer experience for certain types of invoices.
 Here are some things that can enhance your invoice template:

 - Description of payment terms, such as satisfaction guarantees